mholling/nswtopo/README.markdown

     formats:
     - tif: 600
     - kmz: 200

+For the `mbtiles` format, a maximum zoom level (normally 15 or 16) can be specified:

+    formats:
+    - mbtiles: 16

 You can also specify an output resolution for the PDF format, in which case the PDF will render as an embedded raster image (instead of vector data):